Geneva Motor Show 2020: Coronavirus causes CANCELLATION. What was going to be revealed?

 Further innovations are likely to come with powertrain options, with plug-in and mild-hybrid models will be offered across the range.

-Seat hope to increase the already wide appeal of the Leon with the introduction a variety of engines including petrol, diesel, mild-hybrid, and plug-in hybrid as well as offering the model in hatch and estate styles.
+Seat hopes to increase the already wide appeal of the Leon with the introduction a variety of engines including petrol, diesel, mild-hybrid, and plug-in hybrid as well as offering the model in hatch and estate styles.

 A new exterior design further gives the car greater presence and increased aerodynamics, while the interior has been ergonomically designed to increase comfort, with everything decluttered and the number of physical buttons reduced to a minimum.